A Brief History of Podcasting

 - Demonstrating our podcast hosting and syndication capabilities and…

-- Attracting listeners who might have I need for iPressroom through a lively, compelling discussion about the issues and challenges marketers and advertisers face, largely as a result of technological innovation.
+- Attracting listeners who might have a need for an online newsroom management service through a lively, compelling discussion about the issues and challenges marketers and advertisers face, largely as a result of technological innovation.

-So rather than develop creative and buy ads, I decided to try our hand producing and distributing my own editorial content.
+So rather than develop creative and buy ads, I decided to try my hand at producing and distributing editorial content.

-Not conventional B2B content marketing.
-Not a house organ.
-But a real, actual, useful, entertaining audio program.
+Not conventional B2B marketing.
+It’s not a promotional house organ.
+But a real, actual, practical, entertaining audio program.

-To attract the right demographic, we decided we’d interview mostly big name journalists from the mainstream media about their predictions for where we’re headed.
+To attract the right demographic, we interviewed mostly big-name journalists from the mainstream media about their predictions for where we’re headed.

 After all, journalists talk to experts daily, so they’re in the know.

-The idea was a talk show that would engage our prospect buyers in a compelling dialogue about the impact of new media on old media, and through audio blogging, subtly introduce them to iPressroom, which can be used to solve many of the challenges discussed in the podcast.
+The idea was a talk show that would engage our prospective buyers in a compelling dialogue about the impact of new media on old media and, through audio blogging, subtly introduce them to iPressroom, which can be used to solve many of the challenges discussed in the podcast.

 On the Record Podcast